Own-Data-Privateer/hoardy-web/README.md

 In practice, though, your will probably want to install at least [the `hoardy-web-sas` simple archiving server](./simple_server/) (see below for instructions) and switch `Hoardy-Web` to `Archive 'collected' reqres by > ... submitting them via 'HTTP'` mode pretty soon [**because it is very easy to accidentally loose data using other archival methods**](./extension/page/help.org#faq-unsafe) and, assuming you have Python installed on your computer, it is also the most convenient archival method there is.

-Or, alternatively, you can use the combination of archiving by saving of data to browser's local storage (the default) followed by manual export into `WRR`-bundles [as described below in the section on using `Hoardy-Web` together with Tor Browser](#in-tb).
+Or, alternatively, you can use the combination of archiving by saving of data to browser's local storage (the default) followed by manual export into `WRR` bundles [as described below in the section on using `Hoardy-Web` together with Tor Browser](#in-tb).

 Or, alternatively, you can switch to `Archive 'collected' reqres by > ... exporting them via 'saveAs'` mode by default and simply accept the resulting slightly more annoying UI ([on Firefox, it can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas)) and the facts that [you can now lose some data if your disk ever gets out of space or if you accidentally mis-click a button in your browser's `Downloads` UI](./extension/page/help.org#faq-unsafe).